christianllungo/asteroid-game/README.md

 # Asteroid Game
-CodenameOne project created as a Sac State assignment for the class CSC133 (Oject-Oriented Copmuter Graphics Programming).
+CodenameOne project created as a Sac State assignment for the class CSC133 (Oject-Oriented Computer Graphics Programming).

 ## General info
 Great to illustrate the uses of common design patterns such as command, iterator, and composite patterns.
 It also introduces MVC concepts: